sisihagen/website/content/en/blog/2019/the-environmental-criminals.md

 The study also showed that the only responsible way out of this threat was the abandonment of fossil fuels, Shell's core business.

-But Shell decided against the advice of its own scientists, who recommended a “forward-looking approach together with governments”.
+But Shell decided against the advice of its own scientists, who recommended a "forward-looking approach together with governments”.
 The board of Directors declared the document a top secret and decided a policy of organized doubt and wait.
 After all, the scientific consensus was not yet 100%.

 So the study disappeared in the Safes, research contracts for other energy technologies were not granted.
 An Isolated Case?
 No, even the competitor Exxon was concerned about the discussion on climate change from the 1970s onwards and had an analogous study prepared which produced the same results.